 We also interviewed Catherine LaSalle, an actor, artist, and content creator, about her journey as a Star Wars fan, her acting career, and her artwork.
 We discussed the upcoming Obi-Wan Kenobi series and shared our predictions.
 We also covered the backstory of the Inquisitors and did a character study of Doctor Aphra.
 Keith closed our Inquisitor episode with a flute solo of the theme from “The Book of Boba Fett,” which he wrote out entirely by ear.

-At the 2022 Star Wars Celebration in Anaheim, we attended several panels, including Summer of Lego, Bad Batch, and the 20th Anniversary of Attack of the Clones.
+At the 2022 Star Wars Celebration in Anaheim, we went to a slate of must-see panels, including the eagerly awaited “Summer of Lego Star Wars,” the buzzed-about “Bad Batch,” and the landmark 20th anniversary of “Attack of the Clones.”

 We met with Clayton Sandell from Newsy who interviewed us in the exhibition hall.

 They also took advantage of the occasion to connect with some of their favorite podcasters, such as Alex and Mollie of Star Wars Explained, Alden Diaz of Ahch-To Radio, and Nicky Kumar (aka “Naquicious”).

 As well as soaking up the festivities, we also took part as presenters on the SWCA Podcast Stage, sharing our perspectives on the central role of family in the Star Wars franchise.